Garth Greenwell on What It Means to Live the Writer’s Life

 7) Remember the real life of literature

 Anyone who cares about the world of books knows this: each year, great books go unnoticed, mediocre books win awards, terrible books sell millions of copies.
 Very seldom do merit and recognition coincide.
 (When they do—when Frank Bidart wins the Pulitzer Prize, or Sigrid Nunez wins the National Book Award—it’s important to rejoice.)
 The truth is that every visible mark of success is irrelevant to the real value of literature.

 The saddest thing I’ve ever heard anyone say was a remark made by an editor at a major house, considering the conveyor belt of new books, each granted the month or so of attention an editor and publicist can spare them.
-“I might as well be selling shoes,” he said.
-I said before that comparison was the devil, and it is; but really the commodification of art is the devil.

 The literary world is set up in such a way that it seems as though if a book isn’t noticed in the first few months after publication it has failed, or if it gets viciously reviewed it has failed, or if it doesn’t win prizes it has failed.
 All of us know this isn’t true: all of my favorite books sold thirty copies and went immediately out of print.
 The danger of publication—of leaving the privacy of writing or the purity of an MFA program for the publicity of putting a book into the world, a book about which anyone can say absolutely anything at all they want—the danger of publication is that it can warp one’s values so wildly that these things can seem to be true.